19hours/sg-statutes/Acts/Finance Companies Act.md

 53\.—(1) This Act shall not apply to —

 (a) any bank licensed under the Banking Act (Cap.
-19);
+19); or

 [23/2008 wef 20/10/2008]

-(b) any co-operative society registered under the Co-operative Societies Act (Cap.
-62); or

-(c) any business of pawnbroking carried on by a person licensed under the Pawnbrokers Act (Cap.
+(b) any business of pawnbroking carried on by a person licensed under the Pawnbrokers Act (Cap.
 222).

 [23/2008 wef 20/10/2008]

 [37/98]

+(1A) Every co-operative society registered as a credit society under the Co-operative Societies Act (Cap.
+62) to provide financial services shall, to the extent that such services amount to financing business, be exempt from section 3 in respect of such services.

+[23/2008 wef 20/10/2008]

 (2) Notwithstanding the provisions of this Act, the Authority may exempt any finance company from all or any of the provisions of this Act.